 - innovation deployment

-The Forest Innovation Program (FIP)–Canadian Wood Fibre Centre (CWFC) is not currently accepting applications for funding.
+The Forest Innovation Program (FIP) is currently accepting applications for research funding for the 2017/2018 fiscal year.

 The FIP combines the activities of the Transformative Technologies Program and the technology transfer activities aimed at small and medium-sized enterprises previously delivered under the Value to Wood Program.